ontometrics/JSONCoding/README.md

 What is JSONCoding?
 ===================

-This is a static library which can be used for iOS applications to convert objects to JSON and convert JSON to objects.
+This is a static library which can be used for iOS/Mac applications to convert objects to JSON and convert JSON to objects.
 This is not only for Foundation objects but any custom object that implements the NSCoding protocol.

 * It will convert complex objects to a dictionary of Foundation objects, then use [NSJSONSerialization](http://developer.apple.com/library/ios/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html) to convert the created dictionary to JSON.